LondonBiofoundry/basicsynbio/docs/basic_json.md

                 "index corresponding to 1st basic assembly using this clip reaction", ...
             ]
         }, ...
+    },
+    "assembly_data": [
+        {
+            "id": "basic_assembly1.id",
+            "clips_hashes": []
+        }
     ]
 }
 ```

+*Decided not to put clips_data in an array given multiple of the same clip reaction can be required.
+However, only one of each basic assembly is constructed and therefore order could be important during construction and validation.*

 ## How build json object facilitates instructions for building assemblies?